muarshad01/Inference-Engg/Lectures/Lecture-7.md

 * 2:50:00

-* Ollama is a wrapper on top of llama.cpp
+* Ollama is a wrapper on top of llama.cpp (runtime library).
+GGUF is file format on disk.

 ***